Last updated on November 11th, 2024 at 10:48 am

 Check out my complete Ireland packing list for any time of year for more details on what to wear in Galway.
 Here are ten essentials to pack for Galway:

 1. Weather & Activity Appropriate Clothing: Galway is a reasonably casual town.
 You’ll see a mix of people in hiking attire, while others are more fashion-forward.
 In the evenings, people tend to dress a bit nicer for dinner, and the pub; however, a nice pair of jeans is acceptable.
-Pack your favorite activewear if you plan to go hiking or ride a bike around the Aran Islands.
+Pack your favorite activewear if you plan to go hiking or to ride a bike around the Aran Islands.
 Of course, remember things like undies, good pairs of socks, and bras.
 When you’re packing your clothing, think in terms of layering.
 Irish weather is notoriously fickle, so you may need to adjust as the day progresses.

 2. Rain Gear: Pack a lightweight rain jacket and a travel umbrella that easily packs into a small backpack.
 Consider rain pants if you’re planning lots of outdoor activities!